Scientific: Trachelospermum jasminoides

 USDA 8 (borderline 7)-11

-Landscape Use: Widely used in California and Arizona as a ground cover, raised planter, trellis plant, or wall cover
+Landscape Use: Widely used in California and Arizona as a samll scale ground cover, raised planter, trellis plant, or wall cover.

-Growth Habit: Twining new growth, spreading to 25', does not attach to surfaces but rather wraps itself around attaching surface
+Growth Habit: Evergreen, semi-woody, perennial vine, twining new growth, spreading to 25 feet, does not attach to surfaces but rather wraps itself around attaching surface.

-Flowers & fruits: Star shaped, white, very fragrant (the knock your socks off kind) axillary flowers to 1.5" across in clusters of 3-5; fruit inconspicuous and are usually sterile.
+Flowers & Fruits: Star shaped, white, VERY FRAGRANT (the knock your socks off kind) axillary flowers to 1.5 inches across in clusters of 3 to 5; fruit inconspicuous and are usually sterile.

-Seasonal color: Heavy bloomer April/May in Arizona, June/July in California.
+Seasonal Color: Heavy bloomer April/May in Arizona (June/July in southern California).

 Light: In Phoenix partial shade with an eastern exposure is best.
-Can grow in full shade, but flowering is suppressed.
-Do not plant on a western exposures or in reflected light situations.
+It can grow in full shade, but flowering is suppressed.
+In Phoenix, do not plant in western exposures or in reflected light situations.

-Additional comments: Star jasmine is less refined and more coarse textured than T. asiaticum.
-But ohh!! what flower fragrance.
-To use as a ground cover, space one gallon container transplants at about 2' to 3' on center for eventual full cover.
-This is a heavy latex producer from cut stems.
+Additional comments: Star jasmine is less refined and more coarse textured than Trachelospermum asiaticum.
+But ohh!!
+What flower fragrance!
+To use as a landscape ground cover, space one-gallon container transplants at about 2 to 3 feet on center for eventual full cover.